pkro/react_design_patterns/readme.md

 = Components that take care of loading and managing data for their child components.
 This makes components more reusable and testable as the data can be passed as props to the display components, so the display components don't need to know where the data comes from (dumb components).

+### CurrentUserLoader

-Example of a container component that loads the current user and passes it to its child components (there is still a typescript problem: `user` in `UserInfo` must be defined as optional OR passed a dummy object in `App.tsx` because otherwise ts complains that a prop is missing in `App.tsx`):
+Basic example of a container component that loads the current user and passes it to its child components (there is still a typescript problem: `user` in `UserInfo` must be defined as optional OR passed a dummy object in `App.tsx` because otherwise ts complains that a prop is missing in `App.tsx`):

 UserInfo.tsx (presentational component that just shows user info):